 - Develop an exercise plan – numerous studies show that gentle exercise is a powerful anxiety buster and antidepressant.
 Having a plan helps you stay consistent, even at those times when you don’t feel like exercising.
 Choose a form of gentle exercise you enjoy and do it regularly.
 Some good ones are walking, jogging, cycling, swimming, yoga, dance, or even gardening.
 Read our blog here on this topic.

-- EstroG-100™ is a non-drug herbal support for menopause and clinically proven to reduce the symptoms of menopause, including mood fluctuations.
-There are other herbal remedies for anxiety you could try as well but I will say that if your symptoms persist please do go and see your healthcare professional.
+- 40+ and 55+ are non-drug herbal support for menopause that are scientifically researched to support the body’s natural response to hormonal changes including mood.
+There are other herbal remedies you could try as well but I will say that if your signs of menopause persist please do go and see your healthcare professional.

 Nutritional Support For Your Psyche

-Apart from balancing the hormones, good nutrition plays an important role in managing the psychological symptoms of menopause.
+Apart from balancing the hormones, good nutrition plays an important role in managing the psychological signs of menopause.

-Common symptoms of spikes and drops in blood sugar include:
+Common signs of spikes and drops in blood sugar include:

 - Difficulty concentrating